voschezang/coding-handbook/goals-planning-strategy.md

 A roadmap is a prototype of a strategy, rather than a list of everything that will be done.
 Make it flexible.
 Design for failure.

 Ideal outcomes are often difficult to measure and quantify.
-Hence goals are used as a proxy for convenience.
+Hence (sub-)goals are used as a proxy.

 An hierarchy of three layers:

-**(1) High level**
+**(1) High level / long term: North Star**

 A few variants: